Here's what debuted at Geoff Keighley's Summer Game Fest kickoff

 Release date: 2022

-The Salt and Sanctuary developers returned with a direct sequel to their 2-dimensional SoulsBourne game.
+The Salt and Sanctuary developers returned with a direct sequel to their 2D SoulsBourne game.
 This entry will be adding local and online co-op modes.

 We'll update this story with more entries as they debut.